 The idea of a 9 to 5 job is quickly becoming obsolete with people able to access office systems and documents remotely.
 Video conferencing allows for colleagues to touch base while getting work done from home or satellite offices.
 This could result a major decrease in traffic in larger cities with employers happy for employees to work remotely – as long as the work gets done.

 Internet connectivity allows for more time spent on smartphones and their applications – or apps.
 There will be a surge in the provision of app-based services such as Uber, TaskRabbit and Orderin which South African businesses should take advantage of, and also look to finesse with some local flavour.

 Read more: How fibre is changing the retail market

-If you own a business, then it’s worth going over it analytically to decide where you can incorporate internet use and services to cut overheads and streamline workflow.
+If you own a business, whether a small Digital Marketing Agency or a Business Intelligence Consultancy, then it’s worth going over it analytically to decide where you can incorporate internet use and services to cut overheads and streamline workflow.
 If you’re looking to start your own company, then now is the time to seek an internet-based option.
 There is money to be made, you just need some creative thinking!